bespon/bespon_website/docs/spec_overview.md

 or tabs, but this is discouraged.
 Breaking a line between a sign and the number to which it belongs is prohibited.

+Infinity is represented as `inf`, and not-a-number as `nan`.
+All other capitalizations are invalid, and the literal strings "inf" and "nan" require quoted strings.

 Implementations are expected to use float types compatible with IEEE 754 binary64.

-Infinity is represented as `inf`, and not a number as `nan`.
-All other capitalizations are invalid, and the literal strings "inf" and "nan" require quoted strings.
+Any non-`inf` float value that cannot fit in an implementation's float type must result in an error by default, rather than overflowing to `inf`.